vicperal/AI-GenAI_projects/README.md

 # 2. LLM use cases projects

 2.1. app contador de tokens_transf_huggingface.py
+<b> Tokens counter </b>.
 Python code to  calculate the number of tokens of a text using the Hugging Face library

 2.2. app RAG_transformer_huggingface.py
-RAG application.
+<b> RAG application </b> .
 The code uses two different models to implement the RAG system:
 For the calculation of embeddings: The model used is 'paraphrase-MiniLM-L6-v2', which is a variant of the all-MiniLM-L6-v2 model.
 This model maps sentences and paragraphs to a dense 384-dimensional vector space1.
 It is used to encode both the knowledge base and the user's query into vectors, allowing similarity search to retrieve the relevant context.
 For the generation of the response: The model used is 'google/flan-t5-base', which is a larger version of the T5 ( Text-to-Text Transfer Transformer) model developed by Google.
 This model is used to generate the final response based on the retrieved context and the user's question.

 2.3. app sentiment analysis_transf_huggingface.py
-This code performs the sentiment analyses of a given text using the Hugging Face Transformers library.
+ <b> Sentiment analysis </b>.
+This code performs the sentiment analysis of a given text using the Hugging Face Transformers library.

 2.4. app text summary_transformers_huggingface.py
+ <b> Text summarization </b>.
 This code performs text summarization of a given text using the Hugging Face Transformers library.

 # 3. ML use case: price prediction given 3 scenarios of demand/competition